Endometriosis: How biotech is pioneering new patient options

 “Real therapeutics to interrupt or prevent the disease itself will require much more extensive studies on the cellular pathophysiology underlying lesion formation, and the signaling pathways that lead to disease progression.
 This is the strategy that has led to great recent advances in cancer research but this will take a concerted change in research funding for endometriosis to match the extent and severity of this disease,” said Nicholson.

-Presently, with various clinical trials showing promise and with the discovery of new drug targets, there is hope for endometriosis care.
-As we observed International Day of Action for Women’s Health on May 28, let us take a look at some of the recent advancements in endometriosis research.
+Presently, with clinical trials showing promise and with the discovery of new drug targets, there is hope for endometriosis care.
+Let us take a look at some of the recent advancements in endometriosis research.

 While treatment for endometriosis depends on factors like age and the extent of the symptoms, surgery and hormone treatment are typically the only options.
 And the fact that there hasn’t been a new treatment in 40 years, expresses how difficult-to-treat the disease can be.
 But now, that’s all about to change.

-New research will explore cannabis as a treatment for endometriosis
+New research explores cannabis as a treatment for endometriosis

 Medical cannabis has been studied for its anti-inflammatory properties and is used to alleviate side effects caused by chemotherapy, and has been prescribed for treating epilepsy and multiple sclerosis.
-An upcoming clinical trial by the Western Sydney University in Australia will investigate its potential benefits for the treatment of endometriosis.
+A clinical trial by the Western Sydney University in Australia was announced last year to investigate its potential benefits for the treatment of endometriosis.

 The research, for which the university will receive $660,000 from the Wilson Foundation, will look into the effect of cannabis on the cell-signaling endocannabinoid system (ECS), as well as inflammatory markers.
 The double-blind randomized controlled trial will evaluate whether medicinal cannabis – in the form of cannabidiol (CBD) isolate or a balanced oil containing both CBD and delta-9-tetrahydrocannabinol (THC) – can counter symptoms like pain caused by endometriosis against a placebo.

-As 59% of women who used cannabis for endometriosis-related pain relief reported that they do not rely on pain killers anymore, the trial is based on evidence from an earlier study that revealed that cannabis can regulate inflammation and immune function, through interaction with the ECS.
+As 59% of people who used cannabis for endometriosis-related pain relief reported that they do not rely on painkillers anymore, the trial is based on evidence from an earlier study that revealed that cannabis can regulate inflammation and immune function, through interaction with the ECS.

 “Various phytochemicals, mainly CBD, from cannabis have well described analgesic, anti-inflammatory, and antidepressant actions, and can also reduce anxiety and nausea.
 Cannabis use in other chronic pain conditions has resulted in a “substitution effect” of pharmaceuticals, commonly opioid analgesics, by cannabis,” said Mike Armour, principal investigator of the study, and associate professor at NICM Health Research Institute at Western Sydney University, who explained that people in Australia who have taken cannabis to deal with the condition’s symptoms found that it improved sleep and gastrointestinal functions.